The future is something we build together.

 With your support, I would love to come back for a second term.
 In 2022 I campaigned on a platform of Vision, Communication, and Collaboration, and strove to address key issues of environmental sustainability and housing affordability.
 I am tremendously proud to say that this council has largely fulfilled those priorities, and that I’ve played a key role in many of them; but many of them remain incomplete, and I want to see them through.
 I also want to realize the value of the training, experience, skills, and network that I’ve developed over this term: I’ve learned to make myself useful to my community, and I’m part of many projects and programs in process in Brighton and across Northumberland County to which I would love to continue to contribute.

 I can’t do it without you.
 If you have questions, concerns, or issues you’d like me to address, please scroll down to the Contact form to reach out; my efforts are for nothing if they don’t align with the needs of my community.
-Similarly, if you’d like to support my campaign through a donation, purchasing a lawn sign, or hosting a coffee party with your neighbours to grill me for a few hours, please connect with me!
-The campaign period begins May 2nd, and I’ll be out and about from then until election day on October 26th.
+If you’re willing to support my campaign, please let me know!

 Images of Brighton by L. Turner